-- A procedure can only access the variables that is global in a procedure that is its direct ancestor. - ▶ When you call a procedure, a variable name follows the lexical scoping rule. - ▷ Use the access link to link to the procedure that is lexically enclosing the called procedure. - ▷ Need to set up the access link properly to access the right storage space.
+- A procedure can only access the variables that are either local to itself or global in a procedure that is its direct ancestor. - ▶ When you call a procedure, a variable name follows the lexical scoping rule. - ▶ Use the access link to link to the procedure that is lexically enclosing the called procedure. - ▷ Need to set up the access link properly to access the right storage space.